sasiqwerty/study-sasi-main/study/read-stuff/intro-phv/chap-4.md

 Systematic use of data mining tools in a large spontaneous ADR database will identify large numbers of statistical signals.
 Evaluating all of them in detail would have major resource implications as many will turn out not to be real or to require no action.
 Possible signals have often been evaluated or dismissed on the basis of subjective judgements, but two more formal methods of prioritisation have been developed.

 - Triage (used by the WHO UMC) analogous to a process used in emergency medicine to decide on priorities.
-Essentially, it is a quick look at the most important features of a case series (e.g. seriousness, outcome) to decide on the urgency of further assessment relative to other cases.
+Essentially, it is a quick look at the most important features of a case series (for example seriousness, outcome) to decide on the urgency of further assessment relative to other cases.
 - Impact analysis (used by the UK MHRA) more quantitative and involves calculating two scores which are then used to decide an overall priority

 Evidence score:

-- Based on the degree of disproportionality (e.g. value of PRR)
+- Based on the degree of disproportionality (for example value of PRR)
 - Strength of evidence
 - Biological plausibility.